phdfbk/phdfbk.github.io/alumni/_posts/01-01-2015-kovaleva_-svetlana.md

 university: University of Trento
 advisor: Rettore Enrico
 year: 2015
-title: Entrepreneurial Behavior is Still a Black Box.
-Three Essays on How Entrepreneurial Learning and Perceptions Can Influence Entrepreneurial Behavior and Firm Performance
+title: Entrepreneurial Behavior is Still a Black Box  Three Essays on How Entrepreneurial Learning and Perceptions Can Influence Entrepreneurial Behavior and Firm Performance
 ---